 We have never completed a clinical development program.
-We currently have three product candidates, AL001, AL002 and AL003 in Phase 1 clinical trials.
+We currently have one product candidate, AL001, in a Phase 2 clinical trial and three product candidates, AL002, AL003, and AL101, in Phase 1 clinical trials.
 None of our product candidates have advanced into late-stage development or a pivotal clinical trial and it may be years before any such trial is initiated, if at all.
 Further, we cannot be certain that any of our product candidates will be successful in clinical trials.
 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion.